• Skip to primary navigation

 • ×

-As an Amazon Associate I earn from qualifying purchases.
-See full disclosure.
+Published: Dec 18, 2018 · Modified: Nov 22, 2025 by Kathleen · As an Amazon Associate I earn from qualifying purchases.
+See full disclosure

 Jump to Recipe

-These easy Shortcut Frosted Mini Brownie Cups start with a box of brownie mix and tub of frosting!
-Make bite-size party desserts in paper candy liners or individual desserts in paper muffin liners.
-Dress them up with elegant sprinkles or enjoy them warm, unfrosted with a scoop of ice cream.
+These shortcut Miniature Brownie Bites start with a box of brownie mix and tub of frosting!
+Bake them as bite-size party desserts in paper candy liners or slightly larger as individual desserts in paper muffin liners.

 You can make these year 'round and in many sizes to match the occasion and your appetite!
+Dress them up with elegant sprinkles or enjoy the larger muffin-cup-size warm, unfrosted with a scoop of ice cream.

-This little bite is a double chocolate brownie topped with a luxurious dollop of chocolate frosting and sprinkled with silver and white round sprinkles-perfect for a white Christmas.
+This little bite is a double chocolate brownie topped with a luxurious swril of chocolate frosting and sprinkled with silver and white round sprinkles-perfect for a white Christmas.
 Who am I kidding?
 I live in Alabama!

 100 Frosted Mini Brownie Cups made for Grits and Gouda's holiday cooking show

+I have about 50 containers of sprinkles in all colors!
 In my defense, the frugal part of me justifies the collection because I buy many of them the day after Valentines Day, Halloween, and Christmas.

 The white and silver pearls on the brownie cups are my new favorite sprinkles- Wilton Pearlized Silver Mix.
 They can easily be used for Christmas, New Years, a wedding or a silver anniversary.